Alpha-W0lf/content_platform/docs/project_definition_ORIGINAL.md

 A GET /health endpoint (you already have this).

-Runs locally, not within a Docker container.
+Runs within a Docker container, managed by Docker Compose.

-Working Celery Worker (Local Setup):
+Working Celery Worker (Dockerized):

-A Celery worker, also running locally (not in Docker).
+A Celery worker, also running in a Docker container.

 For now, it doesn't need to actually do anything.
 The important thing is that it connects to Redis and is ready to receive tasks.